Initialisation options

 Default: {}

-Translate the plugin’s UI strings (country search placeholder, no-results message, ARIA labels).
-For translating country names, see countryNameLocale above.
+Translate the core library’s UI strings (country search placeholder, no-results message, ARIA labels).
+For translating country names, see countryNameLocale above; to override individual country names, see countryNameOverrides.

-import { fr } from "intl-tel-input/i18n";
+import { fr } from "intl-tel-input/locale";

-View the plugin in Chinese in the Playground.
+View intl-tel-input in Ukrainian in the Playground.

 Miscellaneous options